Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Critical value curves and their singularities

+As already proved in Sec.~\ref{s:smoothness_boundary}, $\lambda_1(\theta)+\lambda_1''(\theta)$ generically has no roots.
+Therefore, $\lambda_2(\theta)+\lambda_2''(\theta)$ is the only function left that may or may not have roots (as illustrated in Section~\ref{s:constant_to_steep}).
+The existence and the number of such roots is a topological invariant.

-Here, we locate the inflection points of the classical energy level plots on their critical value curve representations.
-We first look at the $\lambda_2$ singular representation.
+We now strengthen the role of $\lambda_2+\lambda_2''$ in locating the inflection points of the classical $\lambda$-energy level plots.
+We first consider the $\lambda_2$-case.

-\begin{theorem} Consider a swallow tail embedded in the numerical range and the arc joining its two cups placed at consecutive roots of $\lambda_2+\lambda_2''=0$.
-Let the distance between the arc and the boundary achieve a local minimum.
-Assume that, along that arc, $\lambda_2>0$.
-Then along the swallow tail arc joining the two consecutive cusps, there are two $\lambda_2''=0$ inflections points. \end{theorem}
+\begin{theorem} Consider a swallow tail embedded in the numerical range together with the arc joining its two cups located at consecutive roots of $\lambda_2(\theta)+\lambda_2''(\theta)=0$.
+Assume that, along that arc, $\lambda_2>0$ and that the maximum of $\lambda_2$ is visited.
+Then along the arc joining the two consecutive cusps of the swallow tail, there are two $\lambda_2''=0$ inflections points. \end{theorem}

-\begin{proof} Since $\lambda_2+\lambda_2''=0$ at the cusps and since $\lambda_2>0$, it follows that at the cusps $\lambda_2''<0$.
-But at the local minimum anticrossing, $\lambda_2$ is minimum; hence $\lambda_2''>0$.
+\begin{proof} Since $\lambda_2+\lambda_2''=0$ at the cusps and since $\lambda_2>0$ along the arc joining the cusps, it follows that at the cusps $\lambda_2''<0$.
+But in a neighborhood of the local $\lambda_2$-minimum, $\lambda_2''>0$.
 Therefore, along the arc joining the cusps of the swallow tail, $\lambda_2''$ must cancel at at least 2 points, that is, 2 inflections points. \end{proof}

 We now look at the $\lambda_1$ singular representation, that is, the boundary of the numerical range.
-Instead of relying on consecutive cusps points, here we rely on consecutive boundary ``vertices" of maximum curvature, guaranteed to exist by the 4-vertex theorem.
+Instead of relying on consecutive cusps points of \emph{infinite} curvature, here we rely on consecutive boundary ``vertices" of \emph{extremal} curvature.
+A point of extremal curvature is referred to as \textit{\textbf{vertex}}.
+Vertices are guaranteed to exist by the 4-vertex theorem: \begin{theorem}[4-vertex theorem~\cite{4_vertex_revisited}] Any smooth, simple, closed curve in the plane has at least 4 vertices. $\blacksquare$ \end{theorem}